 Tuition and Expenses : Financial Assistance

 The Doctor of Audiology (Au.D.) entry level program at A.T.
 Still University is transitioning from a quarter-based system to a semester-based system for the 2017-2018 academic year.
+The academic coursework in the new Fall semester will begin July 17, 2017.
 Although most of the course content and course sequence is unchanged, course prefixes and course numbers are being modified.
 Additionally, there will be substantial changes in the academic calendar.
 See the 2016-2017 Curriculum Guide, 2017-2018 Curriculum Guide, and 2016-18 Audiology Calendar.

 Entry Level Doctor of Audiology Degree Program

 Audiology is the science of hearing and the study of auditory vestibular processes.
 The audiologist is concerned with the development, anatomy, physiology, and pathology of the auditory and vestibular systems, as well as the evaluation, habilitation/rehabilitation, and psychology of hearing and/or balance impairment.
 In addition, audiologists provide counseling and training in the use of amplification devices and the remediation of hearing and vestibular disorders.